Research Innovation Workshops

 How to apply

-We currently run workshops in cancer prevention, immunology, and early diagnosis.
-We run up to two workshops in each topic per year, and every workshop has a set theme.
+Our workshops cover a variety of research fields, and each workshop has a set theme.
 Browse the upcoming workshops below and click through to find out more about eligibility and how to apply.

 This is a very different experience.
 Sometimes it puts you out of your comfort zone.
 But it was such a thrill!